shubh3695/Angular2-MaterialButtonTextArea/README.md

-This project provides sample templates fr using Material Design (MD) templates for Button/Forms
+This project provides sample templates for using Material Design (MD) templates for Button/Forms/TextArea
 # Md01

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.